realityexpander/How_to_program_from_ground_up/03-Hardware.md

 # HARDWARE — We Must Have A Machine To Do The Work
-  - ### Until We All Attain Accurate Psychic Powers, there must be some kind of mechanical or electronic device to do the work.
+  - ### Until we all attain accurate psychic powers, there must be some kind of mechanical or electronic device to do the work for us.

 # Low Level Hardware Implementations